xuqun123/crazy-bee-project/backend/README.md

 - To feed `NFT collections` data, run the following: `npm run seed-nft-collections-data`

+- To feed `users` data, run the following: `npm run seed-users-data`

 ## How to Run Unit Tests

 - To run all unit tests at once: `npm test`